 TASCAM DR100 MKIII

-The Tascam DR100 mk3 is the last version of Tascam’s portable recorders, a brand that has been established for a long time in the world of studio and portable recording.
-Since the first portastudio that made multitrack accessible to the largest number of people.
+The Tascam DR100 mk3 is an underrated recorder.
+Tascam is a long-established brand in the world of studio and portable recording, from the first portastudio that made multitrack accessible to the greatest number of users.

-Recording quality of the DR100 is incredible.
-The sound is clear, fine and full of detail, with low background noise, all in a portable format.
+The recording quality of the DR100 is incredible.
+The sound is clear, fine and full of detail, with low background noise, all in a very portable format.

-It gives the best of itself thanks to its XLR inputs (48V Phantom) which open the possibility to use high-end professional microphones.
-DR100 is also equipped with a large capacity internal battery, it can also be used with 2 AA batteries.
-It can also work in usb connected to a phone charger or via a powerbank.
+Its XLR inputs (48V Phantom) give it the best performance, opening up the possibility of using high-end professional microphones.
+The DR100 is also equipped with a high-capacity internal battery, and can also be used with 2 AA batteries.

-A device made to last which, with metal shell, will follow you formany years.
-This is one of the recorders I use for sound capture.
+A device made to last which, with its metal casing, will be with you for many years.
+It’s one of the recorders I use for sound recording, and it’s become the recorder I use in the workshop to test microphones, thanks to its simplicity and quality.

 OLYMPUS LS-14